 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for Bravura Solutions is:
+So, based on the above formula, the ROE for Fisher & Paykel Healthcare is:

 The 'return' refers to a company's earnings over the last year.
-So, this means that for every A$1 of its shareholder's investments, the company generates a profit of A$0.12.
+That means that for every NZ$1 worth of shareholders' equity, the company generated NZ$0.30 in profit.

 Why Is ROE Important For Earnings Growth?

-Is Bravura Solutions Making Efficient Use Of Its Profits?
+Is Fisher & Paykel Healthcare Making Efficient Use Of Its Profits?

-In total, we are pretty happy with Bravura Solutions' performance.
+In total, we are pretty happy with Fisher & Paykel Healthcare's performance.
 Especially the high ROE, Which has contributed to the impressive growth seen in earnings.
 Despite the company reinvesting only a small portion of its profits, it still has managed to grow its earnings so that is appreciable.
-Having said that, the company's earnings growth is expected to slow down, as forecasted in the current analyst estimates.
+On studying current analyst estimates, we found that analysts expect the company to continue its recent growth streak.
 To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email email@example.com.